YashGoel7/Banking_Application_in_Java/README.md

-This is our First Project in which we are building a Banking Application for small operations.
+This is our First Project in which we are building a Banking Management Application for banking operations using java programming language.